-With 15+ unique state privacy laws and more on the way, developing a privacy strategy is a daunting task for even the most seasoned privacy professionals.
+Developing a privacy strategy meeting the requirements of countless unique international regulations is a daunting task for even the most seasoned privacy professionals.
 Cookie and other tracking consent policies can be especially challenging to develop since some privacy laws provide different rules for how and when consent must be acquired.
 Brands want to be compliant across all states and beyond, but keeping up with what constitutes compliance is a job in and of itself.

 As Kyle Comstock, a privacy expert at Seamless.AI® explains, “the industry continues to see increasing amounts of litigation in the realm of cookies, scripts, pixels, and web beacons.
 A successful consent strategy supports privacy compliance while also driving the business forward; these are not mutually exclusive pursuits.”

 The best and most efficient strategy is to offer as proactive, comprehensive, and transparent a consent model as possible.
-Understandably, this can be a challenge to execute: brands rely on cookies and tracking scripts to create a smooth web experience for users and to track and optimize marketing spend.
+This can be a challenge to execute: brands rely on cookies and tracking scripts to create a smooth web experience and to track and optimize marketing spend.

 We’ve examined each state privacy law closely and grouped them into three basic categories of compliance requirements.
-Brands that hope to maintain reliance on cookie and tracking scripts for most users can ensure their consent approach is compliant by supporting all three policies outlined below.
-However, you’ll find that if your brand is open to a little less cookie reliance, you can simplify, stay compliant, and build more consumer trust using just two of the policies listed.
+Brands that hope to maintain cookie and tracking script reliance for most users can ensure their consent approach is compliant by supporting all three policies outlined below.
+If your brand is open to a little less cookie reliance, you can simplify, stay compliant, and build more consumer trust using just two of the policies listed.

 These recommendations are based on best practices, but are not legal advice.
 We recommend you work with an attorney to ensure you are fully protected.
 For example, your brand may be exempt from certain privacy laws mentioned here depending on the nature and size of your business.
 This guide will assume you are not exempt.